peterhebert/custom-query-shortcode/readme.txt

  == Version History ==

+= 0.2.5 =
+* Changed lens 'ul', removing post date.
+I also added lens 'ul-title-date', which is the equivalent of the previous 'ul' lens.

 = 0.2.4 =
 * Added lens 'ul', presenting an unordered list of query results with post date displayed.